 Masaki isn’t sure he should interrupt whatever she’s trying to do here, but he has to ask… “If they would be right to flee, then why not just say the laws are wrong?
 What does ‘protecting the law’ mean, to you?”

 Her plain face is solemn as she turns it to him, but her eyes burn with conviction.
-“The law isn’t a set of rules, but the accumulation of a region’s feelings.
-Fragile, irreplaceable feelings, to live in safety and peace with those around them, to dare hope that’s even possible.
-All throughout time, people have dreamed of a better world.
-In order for that dream to continue to hold meaning, we have to try our best to protect the law to the very end, even from people who would change it to reflect hatred, or people who would break it to accomplish some ‘greater good.’
-We can’t just give up on it, or else we give up on that dream.”
+“The law isn’t a set of rules, but the accumulation of a region’s desires for a better world.
+Fragile, irreplaceable hope, to live in safety and peace with those around them, that such a thing is even possible.
+All throughout time, people have dreamed of a better world, one less built on fear of those stronger than them.
+We’ve come a long way from the days of warlords, but in order for that dream to continue to hold meaning, we have to try our best to protect the law to the very end, even from people who would change it to promote injustice, or people who would break it to accomplish some ‘greater good.’
+We can’t just give up on it, or else we give up on those fragile hopes, that precious dream.”

 Before he can answer, she turns back to Verres.
 “Will you help us, Red?
 I know you have other aspirations, that this isn’t your fight.
 You’ve done more than we could ask of you already, and almost lost your life for it.
 But we’ll give you training, and some amount of authority, what protection we can, while in this twilight zone between the old world and the new.
 I wish I could tell you your work will be well rewarded, in the end, will be justly rewarded… but all I can say is we need your help, if we’re going to stop Rocket.
 And in return, I promise to do my best to protect anyone innocent of any crime… whether psychic or suspected renegade.”